jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

     Subtitle count: 0, state: off, index: 1, delay: 0
     V:PortSettingsChanged: 1920x1080@25.00 interlace:0 deinterlace:0 anaglyph:0 par:1.25 display:5 layer:0 alpha:255 aspectMode:0

+I was not able to run a `eglfs` Qt app on the RPi DSI display while playing a movie with omxplayer on the HDMI display.
+Perhaps a `linuxfb` Qt app that doesn't use the GPU could run simultaneously.
+Some more testing is needed.

 #### Using the Raspberry Pi Camera

 The [raspicam][rpi_camera_module] command line tools are installed with the `console-image`.